 For the Autumn/Winter season Balthazar has launched a selection of cakes representing winter’s most exquisite blooms.
 The Balthazar x FLOWERBX Afternoon Tea features the prowess of Head Pastry Chef Régis Beauregard, who transforms winter florals into cakes, with the expertise of FLOWERBX CEO, Whitney Bromberg Hawkings.
 In addition to the cakes, a selection of traditional, freshly prepared finger sandwiches will be served, including cucumber, mint and homemade hummus; smoked salmon and lemon crème fraîche; and lobster prawn roll.
 Buttermilk scones with Devonshire clotted cream and homemade strawberry preserve, along with exquisite floral sweet treats, will follow.
 From £29.95 per person.

 World-renowned for its iconic High Tea, The Savoy is constantly updating its menu to ensure its guests enjoy the very best of the season.
 Served in the magnificent Thomas Foyer and accompanied by live piano music, The Savoy’s afternoon tea is a London classic with its seasonal cakes and pastries created by executive pastry chef Ludwig Hely.
+They recently launched an vegan afternoon tea menu, featuring freshly cut vegan sandwiches filled with plant-based fillings on a medley of white, brown, spinach and olive bread including pepperonata with hummus, truffle and mustard cress, and roasted courgettes with babaganoush.
+These can be enjoyed alongside a selection of homemade plain and raisin scones paired with vegan cream and various jams, plus seasonal pastries and cakes.
 From £65 per person, daily.

 Served since 1910, Afternoon Tea at The Goring in Victoria is particularly special.
 As the only hotel to hold a Royal Warrant from HM The Queen for hospitality services, you can be absolutely certain that everything upon your visit will be impeccable.
 The afternoon tea is classic in style, reflecting The Goring’s dedication to tradition as the only luxury hotel in London still owned and run by the family that built it.
 Why mess with perfection?
 Expect dainty and delicate finger sandwiches, homemade scones and pastries, and unparalleled service.
 Enjoy your tea in the garden during the summer months for a quintessentially English experience.
 From £49 per person, every day.